 - Consider purchasing a satin pillowcase to help keep your skin smooth and your hair healthier.
 Try this one out!

-13. Try a Daily Smoothie
+13. Boost Nutrition With a Smoothie

 Her book offers many varieties of this smoothie.
 Here is one of my favorites: